Sex Estimation from Long Bones and the Sub-Adult Sex Problem

 Last updated:

 When the pelvis is incomplete and the skull is absent or too damaged to score, the osteologist turns to the postcranial skeleton.
-The long bones, particularly the femur, humerus, tibia, and radius, carry sexual dimorphism that reflects average body-size differences between males and females: males are on average taller, more heavily muscled, and have larger joint surfaces to distribute their greater body mass.
-These differences can be captured metrically, with callipers, and analysed using discriminant functions derived from sex-documented skeletal collections.
+The long bones carry sexual dimorphism that reflects average body-size differences: males are taller, more heavily muscled, and have larger joint surfaces.
+These differences are captured metrically with callipers and analysed using discriminant functions from sex-documented skeletal collections.
+The long-bone approach gives approximately 80 to 90 per cent accuracy, the same population-specificity caveat that affects stature regression equations applies here too.

 The sub-adult sex problem sits at the edge of what skeletal methods can currently achieve.
-Sexual dimorphism in the skeleton does not crystallise until the hormonal changes of puberty act on growth plate cartilage and periosteal bone formation, typically at ages 11 to 13 in females and 12 to 14 in males.
-Before puberty, the skeleton shows minimal morphological sex differences: the pelvis has not yet developed its adult female flare, the cranial brow ridge and mastoid are not yet expressing, and the joint surfaces are smaller and proportionally similar between sexes.
-Classical osteological methods therefore fail in sub-adults, not because they are wrongly applied, but because the signal they rely on does not yet exist.
+Sexual dimorphism does not crystallise until puberty acts on growth plate cartilage, typically at ages 11 to 13 in females and 12 to 14 in males.
+Classical methods therefore fail in sub-adults not because they are wrongly applied, but because the signal they rely on does not yet exist.
+The current practical route is DNA-based amelogenin typing, which reads the amelogenin gene on the X and Y chromosomes to determine genetic sex regardless of age.

 The logic of the discriminant function requires that several conditions are met.
 First, the reference sample must be sex-documented (known sex from records, not estimated from the skeleton).
 Second, the reference sample must be demographically representative of the population the unknown individual is most likely from.
 Third, the measurements must be taken in a standardised way using a calibrated instrument.
 Fourth, the sectioning point, which defines the threshold between the male and female zones, must be derived from the same reference sample used to develop the function, or cross-validated on an independent sample from the same population.